Please note: Only NEA State Affiliates may apply for these grants.

 Examples of appropriate events and/or activities include:

-- A statewide reading tour that makes school visits to conduct reading events that focus on diverse books in coordination with the local Association.
+- A statewide reading tour that makes school visits to conduct reading events and distribute diverse books.

 - A state-wide promotion of “Read Across [insert state name] that focuses on diverse books and authors that make your state unique, helps to diversify school library bookshelves, and invites special guests from the community to read with kids.

 - Find ideas and other resources to help you brainstorm an appropriate event or activity.

 - Find activity ideas related to specific books in the 2022-23 RAA Digital Calendar and for previously recommended titles.